InsideTechnologies/MP-VeeamEndpoint/README.md

 - Monitor Veeam Agent for Windows and Linux
 - Monitor Veeam Endpoint

-What’s New in build 1.0.1.2017:

-- Added monitoring for all Events
-- Bug fixing
-- New building convention

 What’s New in build 1.0.0.0:

 - View computer state where Endpoint is installed
 - View service state
 - View the event log about Endpoint

+What’s New in build 1.0.1.2017:

+- Added monitoring for all Events
+- Bug fixing